sabiou/haske-python/docs/realtime/websockets.md

 ## Advanced session management

 `LiveSessionManager` builds on the broadcaster to maintain a dictionary of active sessions keyed by ID.
 It provides helpers to add/remove sessions, push targeted messages, and broadcast to everyone.
-This is a great starting point for presence systems or collaborative editing flows.【F:haske/ws.py†L497-L599】
+This is a great starting point for presence systems or collaborative editing flows.

 ## Utilities

-- `websocket_handshake()` computes the Sec-WebSocket-Accept header, delegating to Rust when possible.【F:haske/ws.py†L446-L465】
+- `websocket_handshake()` computes the Sec-WebSocket-Accept header, delegating to Rust when possible.
-- `is_websocket_upgrade()` and `validate_websocket_request()` inspect HTTP headers to determine whether a request should be upgraded to a WebSocket connection.【F:haske/ws.py†L466-L496】
+- `is_websocket_upgrade()` and `validate_websocket_request()` inspect HTTP headers to determine whether a request should be upgraded to a WebSocket connection.

 Combine these pieces with Haske’s middleware and routing APIs to build rich real-time user experiences.